dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 Lastly we ignore all other Tile types the beast might want to move into because those would be illegal moves and render the board after all beasts position have been set.

-But when we run our game we get this:
+But when we run our game, we get this:

 ```console
 cargo run